huseinz/polargrapher/README.md

 		If -d is used without an argument, recording will be disabled to prevent overwriting the default 'frames' directory.

-Pressing 'q' will exit the program.
+Pressing `q` will exit the program.

 The above options can also be defined directly in the input files.
 They must be defined on their own lines and will override the command line options.